MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 | Site B - LAN        | 192.168.0.0/24 |
 | Site A - Public WAN | 203.0.113.1    |
 | Site B - Public WAN | 203.0.113.2    |

+> "Future-me" is ashamed to have written `10.2.2.0/24`.
+We have (2) IP addresses required.
+We should use Classless Inter-Domain Routing (CIRD) to promote Variable-Length Subnet Masking (VLSM) and minimize the size of our subnets.
+An improved subnet size would be - `/31`.
+{: .prompt-tip }

+> Assume the network block is 10.2.2.0, and we are allocating a subnet for point-to-point links:
+- Network: 10.2.2.0/31
+- Usable IPs: 10.2.2.0 and 10.2.2.1
+{: .prompt-info }

 * * *